hippolyte42/image-processing-microservices-poc/README.md

-# POC : Image Upload and Processing
+# Proof of Concept : Image Upload and Processing

 ## Prerequisites